assembler-institute/ETL-Episode_I/README.md

 # ETL-Episode_I

-Prepare your workspace!
+To Follow the second video, you will have to set up your workspace!

-Inside a folder called "Entorno", create the following foders:
+Inside a folder called "Entorno" (or the name you want), create the following foders:

-- "raw": donde pondrás el Notook .ipynb troncal para seguir el LiveCoding.
+- "raw": where you will put the main Notook .ipynb to follow the LiveCoding.

-- "sources": donde pondrás los archivos .csv, .txt, .xlsx, .docx, etc.
+- "sources": where you will put the files of type .csv, .txt, .xlsx, .docx, etc.

 - "" and "Trusted"

-Por el momento creamos sources, donde pondrás los archivos .csv, .txt, .xlsx, .docx, etc.
+Por el momento creamos sources, y raw.